epfl-ada/ada-2024-project-databand/README.md

 └── README.md
 ```

+Our analyses are primarily focused for the TMDB dataset, thus the data_overview_TMDB notebook should be examined first.
+Whenever possible, we perform the same analyses on the CMU datatset, but these provide less information due to the lower
+amount of data.

 # The Rise and Fall of the DVD: how did they impact the movie industry

 The emergence of DVDs in the 1990s had a major impact on the film industry by providing a wider accessibility to movies